PainAxis/EFTForge/README.md

 ```

 EFTForge will auto-load the build on page load and strip the parameter from the URL.
 Item IDs must match EFTForge's internal tarkov.dev item IDs.

 ---

-## EvoErgo Credit

-The EvoErgo concept was originally developed by **SpaceMonkey37**.
-EFTForge implements and expands upon this system in a live simulation environment.
-This project would not have been possible without SpaceMonkey37's foundational theory.

----